Adina Howard

-Adina Marie Howard (born November 14, 1973) is an American singer and songwriter.
+Adina Marie Howard (born November 14, 1974) is an American singer and songwriter.
 She rose to fame during the mid-1990s with her debut album, Do You Wanna Ride? and her debut single, "Freak like Me".
 Some of her other minor hits include "What's Love Got to Do with It?" (with Warren G), "(Freak) And U Know It", "Nasty Grind", "Freaks" (with Play-N-Skillz and Krayzie Bone) and "T-Shirt & Panties" (with Jamie Foxx).

 Early life

-Adina Marie Howard was born on November 14, 1973, and raised in Grand Rapids, Michigan, by her mother with her three younger sisters.
+Adina Howard was born on November 14, 1974, and raised in Grand Rapids, Michigan, by her mother with her three younger sisters.
 The family would later move to Phoenix, Arizona.
 One of her earliest role models was Madonna, another Michigan native.

 In the mid-1990s, she gained the attention of manager-producer Livio Harris, who helped her record some demos and later land a deal with Max Gousse through Mecca Don/EastWest Records.